gluster/glusterdocs/docs/Administrator-Guide/arbiter-volumes-and-quorum.md

 ## Replica 2 and Replica 3 volumes

-From the above descriptions, it is clear that client-quorum cannot really be applied to a replica 2 volume:(without costing HA).
+From the above descriptions, it is clear that client-quorum cannot really be applied to a `replica 2` volume (without costing HA).
 If the quorum-type is set to auto, then by the description given earlier, the first brick must always be up, irrespective of the status of the second brick.
 IOW, if only the second brick is up, the subvol returns ENOTCONN, i.e. no HA.
 If quorum-type is set to fixed, then the quorum-count *has* to be two to prevent split-brains (otherwise a write can succeed in brick1, another in brick2 =>split-brain).
-So for all practical purposes, if you want high availability in a replica 2 volume, it is recommended not to enable client-quorum.
+So for all practical purposes, if you want high availability in a `replica 2` volume, it is recommended not to enable client-quorum.

-In a replica 3 volume, client-quorum is enabled by default and set to 'auto'.
+In a `replica 3` volume, client-quorum is enabled by default and set to 'auto'.
 This means 2 bricks need to be up for the write to succeed.
 Here is how this configuration prevents files from ending up in split-brain: